-If a formula refers to cells that have been deleted or replaced with other data and returns a #REF! error, select the cell with the #REF! error.
+If a formula refers to cells that have been deleted or replaced with other data, and if it returns a #REF! error, select the cell with the #REF! error.
 In the formula bar, select #REF! and delete it.
-Then, reenter the range for the formula.
+Then enter the range for the formula again.

 If a defined name is missing, and a formula that refers to that name returns a #NAME? error, define a new name that refers to the range you want, or change the formula to refer directly to the range of cells (for example, A2:D8).

 If a worksheet is missing, and a formula that refers to it returns a #REF! error, there’s no way to fix this, unfortunately—a worksheet that’s been deleted can't be recovered.

 If a workbook is missing, a formula that refers to it remains intact until you update the formula.

 For example, if your formula is =[Book1.xlsx]Sheet1'!A1 and you no longer have Book1.xlsx, the values referenced in that workbook stay available.
 However, if you edit and save a formula that refers to that workbook, Excel shows the Update Values dialog box and prompts you to enter a file name.
 Select Cancel, and then make sure this data isn’t lost by replacing the formulas that refer to the missing workbook with the formula results.